Is a Post-Work Future a Good Thing?

 We'll engage more with reality, not less

-I believe that reality is more desirable to engage with than non-reality, and that with greater bandwidth we will see greater engagement with reality and truth.
+I believe that reality is more desirable to engage with than non-reality and that with greater bandwidth we will see greater engagement with reality and truth.
 This may be hard to believe in our current times where so many choose to live in non-reality, most poignantly in the QANON-following Trump supporters in the US.
-My hypothesis is that these people lack the mental bandwidth necessary to critically engage with these ideas - they are spent from figuring out how to find work and put food on the table in often-neglected parts of the country.
+My hypothesis is that these people lack the mental bandwidth necessary to critically engage with these ideas - they are exhausted from figuring out how to put food on the table in often-neglected parts of the country.
 One basis for this is the research showing that a lack of mental bandwidth may be a leading driver of poverty.
 They posit that poverty is such a drain on mental bandwidth that individuals often behave in low-bandwidth ways, such as making bad choices (see below) or disengaging with reality.

 The truth is that reality hits at some point - it is only possible to live outside of it for so long - and often the pain of reengaging is a function of how long you disengaged.
 One prominent form of reality hitting home is that reproduction requires it.
 It is virtually impossible to reproduce without engaging in the real world.
 As much as we're in a post-evolutionary society, this drive to reproduce makes us prehistorically wired to want to engage in the real world.
 A predilection for 'opting-out' - as full submersion in virtual reality could become known - would be significantly marginalised or eradicated within a few generations given the lack of reproduction.
-I believe that virtual reality as 'rest' will likely not go away fully, but we will have the time such that three hours a day spent outside of reality to rest still leaves plenty of time to engage in the real world - more than most of us do today.
+I believe that virtual reality as 'rest' will likely not go away fully but we will have the time such that three hours a day spent outside of reality to rest still leaves plenty of time to engage in the real world - more than most of us do today.
 I take this as inherently a good thing, but hopefully it is clear how greater engagement in reality would lead to stronger relationships, less misinformation and miscommunication, and greater empathy.

 We'll make better choices

 It's hopefully also clear how better society would be if we were capable of making better choices.
-This suggests that we wouldn't become the gluttonous, chair-bound humans of WALL-E, but rather have the bandwidth necessary to have healthier diets and find exercise regimes that we enjoy.
+This suggests that we wouldn't become the gluttonous, chair-bound humans of WALL-E but rather have the bandwidth necessary to have healthier diets and find exercise regimes that we enjoy.
 It will be easier to kick bad habits and progress towards challenging personal goals without the 'moments of weakness' - often just moments of low mental bandwidth - where we sabotage our progress.
 We can actively fight disinformation as we can critically analyse everything we are presented with.

 Ultimately we will have the bandwidth to choose to be better people...and I believe that we will.